-Bofta Yimam is an Emmy Award Winning Journalist, TV Anchor, Speaker, and Public Speaking Coach.
+Bofta Yimam is an Emmy Award Winning Journalist, TV Anchor, Media Personality, Speaker, and Public Speaking Coach.

 She has been honored for her work nearly every year in her career, including a Regional Emmy award and the prestigious Edward R. Murrow award.
 Bofta is the first Ethiopian-American newscaster to receive an Emmy for her work.

 For more than a decade, she’s reported live on the morning and evening news for TV affiliates around the country, including CBS and ABC.

 She’s shared a variety of stories, from survival and loss after EF-4 twisters to a series of cultural reports highlighting race relations.
 Yimam has the ability to write across all mediums and her work reflects that strength.
 She’s received Emmy nominations for multiple pieces: light features, historical/cultural special report, sports feature, on-camera talent specialty assignment, and investigative series.

 In 2013, she won a Midsouth Regional Emmy for excellence in “Continuing Coverage.”
 Her report led to Governor Bill Haslam signing a Tennessee law to keep convicted aggravated rapists in prison for their full sentence.

 Bofta is a dynamic motivational speaker who mixes high energy storytelling and strong content to EMPOWER people.
 As a storytelling, public speaking and empowerment coach, Bofta works with entrepreneurs, corporate professionals, authors and executives on crafting their signature talk, connecting with their audience and increasing their visibility.